Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Lyo's death in #12.
 Lyla's reaction pretty much mirrors the reader's.

-In #17, PK has found ruthless Knight TemplarSuper Soldiers built by the Galaxy Guardians against the Evrons; however, when sieged by the Evrons, he utterly refuses to activate a bomb and flee while the soldiers stall the enemy until the bomb goes off.
+In #17, PK has found ruthless Knight TemplarSuper Soldiers built by the Galaxy Guardians against the Evronians; however, when besieged by Zondag's troops, he utterly refuses to activate a bomb and flee while the soldiers stall the enemy until the bomb goes off.
 When one of the soldiers arms the bomb anyway...

 PK: Are you really going to sacrifice yourselves just to destroy your enemy?

 The entire story also gets constant parallels with Donald's teenage years: he recalls playing with a promising school baseball team that, thanks to a capable coach, came close to win the junior championship...
 And then the coach was arrested for match-fixing when he was a Major League player.